On The $j$-Invariants of CM-Elliptic Curves Defined Over $\mathbb{Z}_p$: Abstract

 \section{Abstract}

-We characterize the possible reductions of $j$-invariants of elliptic curves which admit complex multiplication by an order $\cO$ where the curve itself is defined over $\bZ_p$.
-In particular, we show that the distribution of these $j$-invariants depends on which primes divide the discriminant and conductor of the order.
+We characterize the possible reductions modulo $p$ of the $j$-invariants of supersingular elliptic curves which admit complex multiplication by a (potentially non-maximal) order $\cO$ where the curve itself is defined over $\bZ_p$.
+In particular, we show that the collection of possible $j$-invariants as well as some aspects of the distribution depends on which primes divide the discriminant and conductor of the order $\cO$.